josephikim/mixology-app/README.md

 ## File structure

 - `src`
-  - `api` - This folders hold files used by the API client
+  - `api` - This folder holds files used by the API client
-  - `src`
   - `assets` - This folder holds assets such as images
-    - `components` - This folder holds all of the different components that will make up our views
+  - `components` - This folder holds different components that will make up our views
-    - `config` - This folder holds configuration files
+  - `config` - This folder holds app configuration files
-    - `controllers` - This folder holds controller files used by Express.js
+  - `controllers` - This folder holds controller files used by the backend
   - `db` - This folder holds database models and connection files
-    - `hooks` - This folder holds React hooks for use with functional components
+  - `hooks` - This folder holds React hooks for use in functional components
   - `layout` - This folder holds components used for page layout
   - `middleware` - This folder holds middleware used by the backend
   - `pages` - This folder holds components organized by page level view
   - `routers` - This folder holds router files used by Express.js
   - `store` - This folder holds files used to connect to the Redux store and call Redux actions
   - `styles` - This folder holds stylesheets used by the frontend
   - `utils` - This folder holds files containing utility functions
   - `App.tsx` - Renders all of our browser routes and different views
   - `custom.d.ts` - Custom type declarations used by TypeScript for third party packages
   - `index.html` - Our index.html file
   - `index.tsx` - Entrypoint for our React app
   - `server.ts` - Entrypoint for our Node.js app
   - `types.ts` - Custom type declarations used by TypeScript
   - `validation.ts` - Used for form validation
-- `package.json` - Defines npm behaviors and packages for the client
+- `package.json` - Defines npm behaviors and packages
 - `package-lock.json` - Tracks dependency tree
 - `.babelrc` - Configuration file for Babel.js
-- `.env.sample` - File containing sample environment variables used by dotenv.js
+- `.env.sample` - Sample file containing environment variables used by dotenv.js
 - `.eslintignore` - Directories to ignore during linting
 - `.gitignore` - Directories to exclude from git tracking
 - `.prettierrc.cjs` - Configuration file for Prettier.js
-- `.seedDrinks.js` - Script for seeding Drink objects in MongoDB
+- `.seedDrinks.js` - Script for seeding drink documents in MongoDB
-- `.seedDrinkVideos.js` - Script for seeding Drink objects' video data in MongoDB
+- `.seedDrinkVideos.js` - Script for seeding drink documents' video data in MongoDB
 - `.tsconfig.json` - Configuration file for TypeScript
-- `.webpack.common.js` - Configuration file for common Webpack settings
+- `.webpack.common.js` - Webpack configuration file for common settings
-- `.webpack.development.js` - Configuration file for Webpack's development mode
+- `.webpack.development.js` - Webpack configuration file for development mode settings
-- `.webpack.production.js` - Configuration file for Webpack's production mode
+- `.webpack.production.js` - Webpack configuration file for production mode settings
 - `README.md` - This file!

 ## Initial Setup